 |Orientation, very a few people||Signing wavier and medical release|

 The outside was dark already and we left the place at 7:00pm.
 We decided to eat dinner but driving on unfamiliar road under dark is not my favorite, I am glad that I had a GPS with me.
 Found a place to park and walked into the restaurant I wanted to eat at 7:30pm but the place was full until 8:30pm.
 We decided to go to a place where the receptionist recommended, so we walked to a place called Hyde Park Bar and Grill.
 We had to wait for 15 minutes but ended up enjoying a grilled salmon.
 Stopped by at grocery store before leaving the place, and grabbed some water.
 Come back to the hotel by 9:00pm, and went to bed by 10:30pm so I can start adjusting my body to get up early on the race day.

 |Hyde Park Inside||Dinner - Salmon|

 I woke up at 6:00am, it was a one good sleep.
-I realized that I cannot find a remote control for the TV so I need to ask for that.
+I realized that I cannot find a remote control for the TV so I need to ask for that to hotel front.
 Stretched my body and took shower before walked to the lobby for the breakfast.
-As usual for Holiday Inn, they serve regular sausage, bisket, and eggs.
-I packed for the morning and left hotel under rain, drove toward the Expo center to do bike course check.
+As usual for Holiday Inn, they serve regular sausage, biscket, and eggs.
+I packed for the morning and left hotel under rain, drove toward the Expo center again to do a bike course check.

 Heading up north while checking on the map